damianhakert/damianhakert.github.io/source/posts/2017-02-22-gitlab-8-17-released.html.md

 part of merging, giving you a much cleaner Git history.
 Simply select the option in the merge request itself.

-[See our documentation to learn more about squash and merge.][squash-doc].
+[See our documentation to learn more about squash and merge.][squash-doc]

 [wip]: https://docs.gitlab.com/ce/user/project/merge_requests/work_in_progress_merge_requests.html
 [squash-doc]: https://docs.gitlab.com/ee/user/project/merge_requests/squash_and_merge.html